 Management is responsible for the other information included in the annual report.
-The other information comprises the introductory section and statistical section included in the annual comprehensive financial report but does not include the financial statements and our auditors' report thereon.
-Our opinion on the basic financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.
+The other information comprises the introductory and statistical sections included in the annual comprehensive financial report but does not include the basic financial statements and our auditors' report thereon.
+Our opinion on the basic financial statements does not cover the other information, and we do not express an opinion or any form of assurance thereon.